-So of course, most companies, especially from China, those on Instagram and YouTube, are going to say their hair is 9A!
-In fact, when, a few years ago, we first starting seeing the letter rating of hair extensions, the highest that even existed was 5A.
-Then someone had the bright idea to go one better with 6A, then after 9A.
+- So of course, most companies, especially from China, those on Facebook, Instagram, and YouTube, are going to say that their hair is 10A or 12A!
+In fact, when a few years ago, we first started seeing the letter rating of hair extensions, the highest that even existed was 5A or AA+.
+Then someone had the bright idea to go one better with 6A, then after 10A or AAAA+.

 But what does it mean?

 - Some sources say 3A means it is all virgin hair, 5A guarantees the cuticles are in the same direction, so forth, and so on.

 - In fact, well-established, reputable companies don’t even bother with this nonsense.